mateeeeeo/magicfolder-encrypt-archiver/README.md

 - **Easy file importing/exporting**

 ## Encryption Details
+- **Passwords hashed using BCrypt**
 - **Two-tiered encryption**:
-  -  Hashed user password encrypts `key1/iv1`
+  -  Hashed user password used to generate `key2`, which encrypts `key1`
-  -  `key1/iv1` encrypts the file contents and dictionary
+  - `key1` then encrypts and decrypts the file contents and dictionary
 - **Dictionary based approach**
-  - Serialized as minified JSON
+  - Serialized as minified JSON, which is encrypted for added protection

 ## UI Highlights
 - **Archive FileSystem similar to native**:
   - Drag-and-drop files & folders from OS
   - Supports complex nesting
+  - Supports easy editing

 ## Libraries & Assets Used
 ### Dependencies